Hmza-Bilal/AutoBot/README.md

-AutoBot to Auto oOmmit using CronJob
+AutoBot to Auto Commit using CronJob